Contrast Shower Benefits – Boost Your Blood Circulation And Health

 3. Repeat the cycle: Alternate between hot and cold water 3-5 times, always ending with cold water to seal in benefits.

-4. Gradual progression: If you’re new to contrast showering, begin with modest temperature differences (about 10°F) and gradually increase to 45°F difference as your body adapts.
+4. Gradual progression: If you’re new to contrast showering, begin with modest temperature differences (about 10°F) and gradually increase to a 45°F difference as your body adapts.

 Tips For Beginners